zzuzsj/ZCanvas/README.md

 ```javascript
     <canvas id="board" width="500" height="500"></canvas>
 ```
-* Create a instance of ZCanvas
+* Create an instance of ZCanvas
 We should get the canvas node as a param and new an instance of ZCanvas.
 ```javascript
     var board = document.getElementById("board");